olmozavala/DCE_MRI_Preproc/README.md

 ====

 This code contains a set of Matlab scripts to perform the preprocessing of DCE-MRI images of the breast.
-The preprocessing has to steps, a registration step and an image enhancement step using machine learning.
+The preprocessing has two steps, a registration step using affine intensity based transformations; and an image enhancement step using machine learning.

 # Requirements
 This software uses the NIfTIi and ANALYZE image toolbox available at:
 <http://www.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image>

-It also assumes that you have access to a group of DCE-MRI images stored in separate folders.
+It also assumes that you have access to a group of DCE-MRI images stored somewhere in separate folders.
 These are the two paths that are defined in most of the matlab files: one for the nifti library, one for the DCE-MRI image folders.